 The first generation was PB fittings with aluminum crimp rings.
 It was supposed to withstand some freezing and continue being fully serviceable, and that may be true of the pipe.

 The problem is this- the ice that forms in the fitting expands not only the fitting, but the crimp ring as well.
 Once those frozen water pipes and fittings return to their normal size, the crimp ring would no longer give a secure hold.
-Most of the PB failures I have seen in my area have been the pipe no longer connected to the fitting.
+Most of the PB failures I have seen in my area have been do to the pipe no longer being connected to the fitting.

 Later systems used copper crimp rings and brass fittings.
 Be cautious with PB in cold weather, especially if yours has aluminum rings.
 Don’t let those joints freeze at all.